vgaldi/fw-lab/content/authors/jtien/_index.md

 During his undergraduate studies, he was a visiting student at [Tsukuba University](http://www.tsukuba.ac.jp/en/), Japan (2010-2011) and [Hong Kong Polytechnic University](https://www.polyu.edu.hk/web/en/home/index.html) (2012-2013).
-In 2020, he received the Ph.D. degree in Information Technologies for Engineering​ at the [University of Sannio](http://www.unisannio.it/en), Benevento, Italy, defending a thesis on positional tracking systems for artificial reality applications,
+In 2020, he received a Ph.D. degree in Information Technologies for Engineering​ at the [University of Sannio](http://www.unisannio.it/en), Benevento, Italy, defending a thesis on positional tracking systems for artificial reality applications,